misspellted/aoc-two-zero-two-zero/README.md

 # aoc-two-zero-two-zero

-Collection of stuff for Advent of Code 2020
+Collection of ridiculous solutions for Advent of Code 2020